Shlackka/Oathbound/README.md

 - **[Python](https://www.python.org/)** was the programming language used to develop the game, leveraging various standard libraries to manage the game’s flow and logic.

-- **[Google Sheets API](https://developers.google.com/sheets/api)** was utilized to manage in-game data, including character stats, items, and encounters, facilitating easy updates and management.
+- **[Google Sheets API](https://developers.google.com/sheets/api)** was utilised to manage in-game data, including character stats, items, and encounters, facilitating easy updates and management.

 - **[GitHub](https://github.com/)** was used for version control and hosting the project's repository.